 You may pre-make and refrigerated the flautas now.
 Remove them from the fridge about 30 minutes before frying.

 Allow the oil to heat up and begin to dance and shimmer around the pan.
+The oil must be very hot or the tortillas will become greasy.
+Blech.

 Remove the toothpick from five flautas rolls and place them in the oil with the open fold side down.
 Use a pair of tongs to do this.
 The oil is hot!
 Shift the flautas around every now and then to make sure they don’t stick.